PhilipGSanova/Harvest-Fest-WebApp-2025/README.md

 A React + Supabase web application for real-time player ranking and stall management, designed for events or competitions.
 This app allows you to create players, manage stalls, add points, and track live scores, all in a responsive and user-friendly interface.

 ## Features
-*Player Management*
+__Player Management__
-Create Player: Add a new player with a unique Player ID, Name, and initialize points.
+- Create Player: Add a new player with a unique Player ID, Name, and initialize points.<br>
-Edit Player: Update player details and scores.
+- Edit Player: Update player details and scores.<br>
-Delete Player: Remove players from the system.
+- Delete Player: Remove players from the system.

 Stall Management
 Create Stall: Add stalls with unique IDs and assign incharges.